scott-fryxell/jumpoff/public/index.md

 # Real talk

 The other social networks are designed to manipulate users into maximum engagement.
 They take manipulation as gospel.
 Their logic is as follows: We are a business that makes money from advertising.
-Advertising is manipulation, We're only doing what our users know is happening to them already.
+Advertising is manipulation.
+We're just doing what our users accept is happening.

 Thats how you justify yourself into a nice home and a sick Audi.